skijit/notes/programming/aws-node.md

     - you can host static websites in s3 buckets
       - configure your bucket for static website hosting and upload your code into your bucket
       - files will be available from: `<bucket-name>.s3-website.<aws-region>.amazonaws.com`
+        - This is the *Virtual Hosting Format* url, which is less preferable.
+See notes below.
     - hosting static content (e.g. images)
       - you can provide url access to the objects in your bucket
       - one method: just enable the website hosting, like in the case above